Casper the Friendly Ghost in film: Animated films

-Direct-to-video film

 Casper's Haunted Christmas (2000)

-In 2000, The Harvey Entertainment Company returned once with Mainframe Entertainment to produce a film released by Universal Pictures Home Entertainment.
+In 2000, Harvey Entertainment Company returned once with Mainframe Entertainment to produce a direct-to-video film released by Universal Pictures Home Entertainment.
 The film was all done in computer animation, as opposed to its live-action predecessors.
-The film was set in Christmas time with Casper and his uncles; the Ghostly Trio being forced by Kibosh to have Casper purposely scare someone on Christmas Eve or else he and his uncles will be sentenced to The Dark for all eternity.
+The film was set in Christmas time with Casper and his uncles, the Ghostly Trio being forced by Kibosh to have Casper purposely scare someone on Christmas Eve or else he and his uncles will be sentenced to the dark for all eternity.
 The film also features Casper's cousin's Spooky the Tuff Little Ghost and Spooky's girlfriend Poil.
 Brendan Ryan Barrett who portrayed Casper's best friend, Chris Carson from Casper: A Spirited Beginning got to voice the titular character himself in the film.

-Television film

 Casper's Scare School (2006)

-In 2006, Moonscoop produced a made for television animated film released by Classic Media.
-The film which features Casper being sentenced to a school that will teach him how to scare others.
-In 2009, the film eventually had a spin-off animated series with the same title airing in Cartoon Network.
+In 2006, Classic Media produced a made-for-television film based on the character.
+The film features Casper being sentenced to a school that will teach him how to scare others.
+In 2009, the film spawned a spin-off animated series with the same title.

+Cancelled theatrical CGI reboot

+In 2013, DreamWorks Animation announced that they were rebooting Casper as a computer-animated reboot film, with Simon Wells, who at one point was previously attached to write and direct the unproduced sequel to the live-action film, to write and direct, with writing duo John Altschuler and Dave Krinsky (King of the Hill, Blades of Glory) to co-write the film's script.
+It was set to be DreamWorks' second attempt at an animated film based on characters from the Classic Media library, but nothing came of it since its announcement, likely due to the financial failure of Mr. Peabody & Sherman (2014).
+Concept art for an unproduced film was posted on ArtStation by animator Danny Williams in December 2023, stating that the pitch "never went anywhere".

 Future

-With Universal Pictures now owning the rights to Casper (with the exceptions of Casper Meets Wendy (owned by Disney through 20th Century Studios Home Entertainment), and cartoons Casper and the Angels, Casper's Halloween Special, and Casper's First Christmas (latter three owned by Warner Bros.
-Animation through its former Hanna-Barbera Productions division)), there are plans to reboot the character in live-action again and have him return to the big screen as Steven Spielberg had mentioned that Casper will not return in the small screen like the last four movies.
+With Universal Pictures now owning the rights to Casper (with the exceptions of Casper Meets Wendy (owned by Disney through 20th Century Studios Home Entertainment), and cartoons Casper and the Angels, Casper's Halloween Special, and Casper's First Christmas (all owned by Warner Bros.
+Domestic Television Distribution and Warner Bros.
+Animation through its former Hanna-Barbera Productions division)), there are plans to reboot the character in live-action again and have him return to the big screen as Steven Spielberg had mentioned that Casper will not return in the small screen like the last four films.

 In 2012, DreamWorks Animation acquired the rights to the character from Classic Media as well as all the other Harvey Comics characters.
-Later in 2016, NBCUniversal bought DWA, so Universal's involvement with the Casper series could continue either with DreamWorks Animation or Illumination Entertainment rebooting the series.
+Later in 2016, NBCUniversal bought DreamWorks, so Universal's involvement with the Casper series could continue either with DreamWorks or Illumination rebooting the series.